What is Accelerated Reader (AR)?

 How can I monitor my child's reading?

 Renaissance Home Connect (as pictured) allows you to keep up to date with what your child's reading and how they are doing in their comprehension quizzes.
-This system works on an 'invite only' basis so please ask your child's class teacher to provide you with an invitation.
+You can access this through the link at the top of the page with the same log in details that your child uses to quiz.

 For more information, please visit https://www.renaissance.com/products/accelerated-reader/